-Since the invention of Optical Telescopes in the early 17 century, inventors have developed many different types of telescopes.
-Using all the same optical principle of refraction and reflection the different kinds of telescopes for amateur astronomers can be divided into three different categories.
+Since the invention of the Optical Telescopes in the early 17 century, inventors have developed many different types of telescopes.
+They all work on the same optical principles of refraction and reflection, however, the different kinds of telescopes for amateur astronomers can be divided into three different categories.

 Even the types of telescopes may vary in design and build, they all collect light and focus it for the purpose of creating a magnified image of a distant object.
-Different kind of telescopes have different observation qualities as light behaves differently when it is refracted through a lens or when it is reflected by a mirror.
+Different kinds of telescopes have different observation qualities as light behaves differently whether it is refracted through a lens or reflected by a mirror.

 In a refractor telescope, the incoming light beam is bundled and refracted by the lens.
 This causes the light to be split into its colors like red, green, blue.
 Different colors have different wavelengths and therefore a different focus on the optical axis.
 This is called the chromatic aberration, the effect will be visible as a small rainbowlike color space around the star you observing.
 To be eliminated it needs an elaborate lens construction and various glass coatings.
 This is what pushes the price of refractor telescopes.
 The effect becomes less the longer the focal point of the objective lens is.